ai-robotics-estonia/Testing_of_efficient_AI_models_for_cost_reduction_of_drone_navigation_modules/drone/README.md

 ### Installing ROS2

-To install ROS2 jazzy in Raspberry Pi 5 Bookworm OS, follow through this [installation instructions](https://forums.raspberrypi.com/viewtopic.php?t=361746#p2250865)
+To install ROS2 jazzy in Raspberry Pi 5 Bookworm OS, please follow through this [installation instructions](https://forums.raspberrypi.com/viewtopic.php?t=361746#p2250865).It takes some time (few hours) for the installation to complete.

-It takes quite some time (few hours) for the installation to complete.
-Once completed, it misght show show some `stderr`, but it is because of the older setup version.
+Once completed, it might show show some `stderr`, but it is because of the older setup version.

-Once built, source the installation by runnig the following command from your ros2_ws (`ros_jazzy` in this case):
+When installed, source the installation by runnig the following command from your ros2_ws (`ros_jazzy` in this case):
 `source install/local_setup.bash`

 Or, you can add this command in the end of your `~/.bashrc` so you don't need to do it manually everytime: